illinoistechrobotics/serialctl/README.md

 The PC code for `serialctl` acts as the interface between the input device (typically a 'PS2 style' game controller), the communications channel, and a display.
 It has a simple data flow.
 The code reads the state of the game controller, packs it into a struct, transmits it over the comm channel, and writes the state to the display.

-The PC code is currently most sophisticated in the Fenrir branch, the display has an ncurses 'GUI' and data logging from the robot.
+The PC code is currently most sophisticated in the Fenrir and master branch, the display has an ncurses 'GUI' and data logging from the robot.

 It is either run by: